 As a result of panic buying, many retailers limited the purchased quantity of some in-demand items such as personal hygiene products.
 For example, British pharmacy chains Boots and Lloyds Pharmacy limited hand sanitisers to two per person.

 Assortment planning also plays a particularly important role during this time to ensure that retailers stock the items that customers want to purchase and that enough space is allocated to these product categories.

 With the closure of many companies or the reduction of workers, supply chains have been disrupted and therefore merchandise availability has changed.
 Retailers can use sales data for the previous period, along with recent sales data to determine what to stock to keep their assortments localised.

 When using a specialised assortment planning tool, such as DotActiv Enterprise, different metrics can be used to manage inventory to ensure that your product range is wide and deep enough to satisfy the wants of your shoppers.
-Planograms also have an increased importance to ensure that the allocation of shelf space is data driven to maximise sales potential.
+Planograms also have increased importance to ensure that the allocation of shelf space is data-driven to maximise sales potential.

 What is next for retail?

 The impact of COVID-19 has changed the future of retail and consumers are adapting to their new normal.
 In order to remain relevant, retailers must be able to provide their shoppers with the products and services that they want.

 One example worth mentioning is the rapid adoption of online shopping by consumers during lockdown.
 This was something that many retailers only expected to happen in a few years and for that reason, many were not prepared.